Rancidification

 Rancidification is the process of complete or incomplete autoxidation or hydrolysis of fats and oils when exposed to air, light, moisture, or bacterial action, producing short-chain aldehydes, ketones and free fatty acids.

 When these processes occur in food, undesirable odors and flavors can result.
-In processed meats, these flavors are collectively known as warmed-over flavor.
-In certain cases, however, the flavors can be desirable (as in aged cheeses).
+In processed meats these flavors are collectively known as warmed-over flavor.
+In certain cases the flavors can be desirable, as in aged cheeses.

-Rancidification can also detract from the nutritional value of food, as some vitamins are sensitive to oxidation.
-Similar to rancidification, oxidative degradation also occurs in other hydrocarbons, such as lubricating oils, fuels, and mechanical cutting fluids.
+Rancidification can detract from the nutritional value of food, as some vitamins are sensitive to oxidation.
+Oxidative degradation also occurs in other hydrocarbons, including lubricating oils, fuels, and mechanical cutting fluids.

 Pathways

 Five pathways for rancidification are recognized:

 Hydrolytic

 Hydrolytic rancidity refers to the odor that develops when triglycerides are hydrolyzed and free fatty acids are released.
 This reaction of lipid with water may require a catalyst (such as a lipase, or acidic or alkaline conditions) leading to the formation of free fatty acids and glycerol.
 In particular, short-chain fatty acids, such as butyric acid, are malodorous.
 When short-chain fatty acids are produced, they serve as catalysts themselves, further accelerating the reaction, a form of autocatalysis.